SoCreate/service-fabric-pub-sub/README.md

 ```

 Now open the file PublishingActor.cs in the project 'PublishingActor' and replace the contents with this code:
-**notice that this Actor now inherits from 'StatelessPublisherActor'.**

 ```javascript
 using ServiceFabric.PubSubActors.PublisherActors;
 //no attribute required.